go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 from outside the module.
 We'd like to encourage module authors to release

-versions of their modules that don't rely on replace
+versions of their modules that don't rely on replace directives so that users

 in other modules may depend on them easily.